 In 2020, we saw an abrupt shift in education as the world adapted to the throes of a global pandemic.
 For some professors—and their students—the shift felt rocky.
 It was fast, unplanned, and disconcertingly open-ended.

 Virtual worlds helped to resolve much of the tension.
 Gamified platforms let students feel like they were back on campus, especially when administrators designed spaces to look like physical classrooms.
+As a result, 86% of students and teachers that used Virbela in the last year felt more engaged with one another than when using video conferencing tools.

 As we enter another year of classes, it’s time to learn a few lessons.
 Let’s take what we figured out in 2020 and apply it this year for a more vibrant, engaged year of learning.